papiot/CarND-Advanced-Lane-Lines/README.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
+I used a combination of gradient thresholds to generate a binary image (thresholding steps can be seen in the jupyter notebook).
 Here's an example of my output for this step.
 I first used the Abstract Sobel Operator Threshold, then Magnitude Threshold then Direction Threshold.
 Finally, I combined them all into a Combined Threshold Binary Image.